snowdrop/k8s-infra/README.md

       * [Ansible playbooks](#ansible-playbooks)

-# Instructions to install OpenShift and Cloud Native Features
+# Instructions to install a kubernetes/openshift cluster and Cloud Native Features

-This project details the prerequisites and steps necessary to convert a machine / environment into a Cloud Development Platform using Linux Container as a foundation and OpenShift as the orchestration and management platform of those containers.
+This project details the prerequisites and steps necessary to convert a machine / environment into a Cloud Development Platform using Linux Container as a foundation and Kubernetes/OpenShift as the orchestration and management platform of those containers.

 The documentation has been designed around the following topics

 - Become a Docker machine
-- Next, to provision OpenShift and
+- Next, to provision Kubernetes/OpenShift and
 - Finally to turn it on into a Cloud Native Developer Box !

 ## Become a Docker Machine